|

 of needles.
 This really stung -- a long, two-minutes-too-slow injection.

-Within minutes of the Oxaliplatin/5-FU infusion, my lips and tongue went
+Within minutes of the Oxaliplatin/5-FU

-numb.
-My fingertips felt like they were being pricked by pins and needles
+infusion, my lips and tongue went numb.
+My fingertips felt like they were

-when I held my (cool) water bottle up to my mouth for a drink.
-It hurt
+being pricked by pins and needles when I held my (cool) water bottle up

-to swallow my saliva, much less drink the water that tore through my throat.
+the water that tore through my throat.
+Ever bite into something sour that

-Ever bite into something sour that caused pain to shoot up your jaws?
+caused pain to shoot up your jaws?
+Multiply that times 100, and you will

-the first few bites of any food.
-I felt nauseated, though once I ate dinner
+know how I felt each time I took the first few bites of any food.
+I felt

-(in pain), I felt fine.
-My left leg and foot went completely numb and
+nauseated, though once I ate dinner (in pain), I felt fine.
+My left leg

-it scared me because I wasn't anticipating this side effect.
-I had a runny
+and foot went completely numb and it scared me because I wasn't anticipating

-nose and a dry cough for the remainder of the evening.
-And I fumbled with
+this side effect.
+I had a runny nose and a dry cough for the remainder

-the pump (still attached to me) all night long.
+to me) all night long.

 -----------------------------------